 When serving food, request composting receptacles by requesting a Routine Facilities Service Request at least a week in advance.

 The following bins are standard for public spaces or common areas in the interior of Yale owned and occupied buildings.
 Black is used to designate waste and green for single-stream recycling:

-In spaces where the above bins may not fit, the below bins should be considered, and should feature approved labels (these labels can be obtained by contacting Walter Debboli):
+In spaces where the above bins may not fit, the below bins should be considered, and should feature approved labels:

 Standard deskside bins provide a larger container (for recycling paper) that has recycling information stamped onto it, with a smaller container inside it for non-food trash.
 All other materials generated should be placed in common area bins.

 The table below outlines which materials should and should not be disposed of in the mixed paper bins:

 |Thin cardboard||Copy paper wrappers|

 |Envelopes with windows|

 Blue bins are typically used for lab recycling.

 If your building needs bins, labels or signage, work with your Facilities Superintendent to obtain them.
 If your building is a leased space, contact University Properties at (203) 432-8300.